AndreiPiatrou/andreipiatrou.github.io/_posts/2019-10-29-interview.md

 ### Questions to do/don't ask

 The following questions usually do not help You:
-- theoretical questions that require certain definition: since certain definition does not show the understanding knowing them is pretty useless fact
+- theoretical questions that require certain definition as an answer: having an understanding of something is much more valuable then knowing of a certain definition
-- tricky questions regarding programming language or platform: in case You are interested in tricky things and aspects, You expect ghat a candidate will write tricky code as well which is not the right expectation though
+- tricky questions regarding programming language or platform: in case You are interested in tricky things and aspects of language or platform, You expect that a candidate will write tricky code as well which is not the right expectation though
 - do not ask questions that require `yes/no` answer: such kind of questions could be guessed and require further clarification

 And the list that usually brings a valuable output is the following: